edwardanderson/articular/README.md

 ## Overview

-With Articular, you create webs of information by using styled text to connect tree-like structures of headings, lists and block quotes.
+With Articular, you create webs of information by using styled text to connect tree-like structures of headings, lists and block quotes which represent events in the lifecycle of the entity you are describing.
 Metadata is managed in directories of files instead of inside a database.
 Concise and readable documentation is automatically converted into rich semantic data.

-Here is an example of how a snippet of Articular Markdown is transformed into JSON-LD by the framework.
+Here is an example of how a snippet of Articular Markdown stored in the file `PhysicalObjects/nefertiti.md` is transformed into JSON-LD by the framework:

-`PhysicalObjects/nefertiti.md`
 ```markdown
 # Nefertiti Bust
 * _classified as_ `Type` [Sculpture](http://vocab.getty.edu/aat/300047090)